-2.10.11 At an automatic climatological station, records should be made of meteorological elements selected from those under 2.10.8 above.
+2.10.11

 Frequency and timing of observations

-2.10.12 Each Member should arrange for observations at all climatological stations to be made at fixed times, according to either UTC or Local Mean Time, which remain unchanged throughout the year.
+2.10.12 ?
+Each Member should arrange for observations at all climatological stations to be made at fixed times, according to either UTC or Local Mean Time, which remain unchanged throughout the year.

-2.10.13 When two or more observations are made at a climatological station, they should be made at times that reflect the significant diurnal variations of the climatic meteorological elements.
+2.10.13 ?
+When two or more observations are made at a climatological station, they should be made at times that reflect the significant diurnal variations of the climatic meteorological elements.

-2.10.14 When changes are made to the times of climatological observations in a network, simultaneous observations should be carried out at a skeleton network of representative stations at the old times of observation and at the new ones, for a period covering the major climatic seasons of the area.
+2.10.14

 2.11 Global Climate Observing System Surface Network stations

-In implementing the observing programme at GCOS Surface Network (GSN) stations, Members should adhere to the GCOS Climate Monitoring Principles adopted by Resolution 9 (Cg-XIV).
-In particular, they should comply with the following best practices:
+In implementing the observing programme at GCOS Surface Network (GSN) stations, Members should adhere to the GCOS Climate Monitoring Principles in accordance with 2.2.2.2.

-(a) Long-term continuity should be provided for each GSN station: this requires resources, including well-trained staff, and minimal changes in location.
-Any significant changes in instrumentation or station location should be managed so as to avoid the introduction of inhomogeneities into the measurement record.
-This may require that old and new instruments be operated simultaneously for a sufficient period of overlap (at least one, but preferably two years) to enable systematic biases between old and new measurement systems to be derived;

 (b) CLIMAT data should be accurate and provided in a timely manner: CLIMAT reports should be transmitted by the fifth day of the month (and no later than the eighth day of the month);

 (c) Rigorous quality control of the measurements and their message encoding should be exercised: CLIMAT reports require quality control not only of the measurements themselves, but also of their message encoding to ensure their accurate transmission to national, regional and world centres.
 Quality-control checks should be made on site and at a central facility designed to detect equipment faults at the earliest stage possible.
 The Guide to Meteorological Instruments and Methods of Observation, Part IV, Chapter 3, provides the appropriate recommendations;

-(d) The site layout should follow the recommendations in the Guide to the Global Observing System;

-(e) The site and instruments should be inspected regularly and maintained according to WMO recommended practices.
-To obtain homogeneous datasets, maintenance should be carried out as documented in the Guide to Meteorological Instruments and Methods of Observation;

-(f) A national plan should be developed to archive daily data from GSN stations for climate and climate research purposes: the archive should include both observations and observational metadata pertaining to each climate station, as specified in the Manual on the WMO Integrated Global Observing System;

-(g) Detailed metadata and historical climate data for each GSN station should be provided: a GSN Data Centre should have an up-to-date digital copy of the historical climate data and all types of metadata for GSN stations.
-A current copy of the long-term series of data and metadata from GSN stations should be made available.2.12 Global Climate Observing System upper-air stations
+2.12 Global Climate Observing System upper-air stations

 2.12.1 Global Climate Observing System Upper-air Network stations

+Note: GUAN is a subset of the upper-air network described in section XXXX

-In implementing observing programmes at GCOS Upper-air Network (GUAN) stations, Members should adhere to the GCOS Climate Monitoring Principles adopted by Resolution 9 (Cg-XIV).
+Note: In implementing observing programmes at GCOS Upper-air Network (GUAN) stations, Members should adhere to the GCOS Climate Monitoring Principles adopted by Resolution 9 (Cg-XIV).
 In particular, they should comply with the following best practices: